makersacademy/airport_challenge/README.md

 # THIRD USER STORY
 -> when landed planes are stored to the terminal
+-> messages and raising errors for land method
+-> messages and raising errors for take off method
 - plane should not take off if weather is stormy